baggepinnen/LPVSpectral.jl/README.md

 `f` is a vector of functions `f(v)` that determine the functional dependence of the spectrum upon the velocity, one function for each frequency in `w`  both the amplitude and the phase are determined from these functions

-`w` is a vector of frequencies for which ti estimate the spectrum
+`w` is a vector of frequencies for which to estimate the spectrum

 `y,v,x` are output signal, sample points and scheduling variable respectively
 """